-- Glucose is the body’s main source of energy and is found in fruit such as pasta, whole grain bread, legumes and a range of vegetables.
+- Glucose is the body’s main source of energy and is found in fruit such as pasta, whole grain bread, legumes, and a range of vegetables.

-- Fructose is a ‘fruit sugar’ found in foods such as fruit, honey, some vegetables and soft drinks
+- Fructose is a ‘fruit sugar’ found in foods such as fruit, honey, some vegetables, and soft drinks

-- Lactose is referred to as ‘milk sugar’ .
-Lactose is found primarily in dairy products but is often added to bread and baked goods, lollies, cereals and processed snacks.
+- Lactose is referred to as ‘milk sugar’.
+Lactose is found primarily in dairy products but is often added to bread and baked goods, lollies, cereals, and processed snacks.

 - Sucrose is referred to as ‘table sugar’ and consists of glucose plus fructose.
-It is a common form of sugar found in sugarcane, some fruits and vegetables, and products which have been sweetened (e.g. cereal, ice cream, baked desserts and yogurt).
+It is a common form of sugar found in sugarcane, some fruits and vegetables, and products that have been sweetened (e.g. cereal, ice cream, baked desserts and yogurt).

 The sugars in foods are known as simple carbohydrates and are natural components of many fresh foods, such as the lactose in milk and the fructose in fruits.
 A healthy, well-balanced diet will always contain these natural sugars.